-Bright Space Bright Space is a Learning Management System which allows students access to course content anywhere there is an Internet connection and a supported browser.
-Students with courses utilizing Bright Space are automatically enrolled in a Bright Space Student Orientation course in Bright Space and are encouraged to utilize this to familiarize themselves with the tool.
+Brightspace Brightspace is a Learning Management System which allows students access to course content anywhere there is an Internet connection and a supported browser.
+Students with courses utilizing Brightspace are automatically enrolled in a Brightspace Student Orientation course in Brightspace and are encouraged to utilize this to familiarize themselves with the platform.

 Student ID All matriculated students are issued one KVCC ID card.
 This card is necessary to access computer labs, borrow library materials and purchase software.
 The ID card possesses the student's photo, library barcode, and program designation.
 For credit students, the fee for the first student ID is part of a comprehensive fee applied to your bill.
-Replacement IDs cost \$5 which must be paid at the Enrollment Services Center before a replacement ID will be generated.
+Replacement IDs cost \$5 which must be paid at the Business Office before a replacement ID will be generated.